By Holly Reisem Hanna

 Some will give me some detailed accounts about their background and skills and other will just tell me the basics.
 No matter what their situation, I take to time to write them back and offer up suggestions.

-The truth of the matter is that finding a job is hard work, it doesn’t matter if you’re looking for the traditional 9 to 5 or if you’re looking to work at home – there is no easy solution!
-The hard, cold truth is that nobody is going to deliver you a home-based job opportunity on a silver platter – you have to work for it.
+The truth of the matter is that finding a job is hard work.
+It doesn’t matter if you’re looking for the traditional 9-to-5 or if you’re looking to work from home – there is no easy solution!
+The hard cold truth is that nobody is going to deliver you a home-based job opportunity on a silver platter – you have to work for it.